gamaops/polygate/docs/architecture/overview.md

 Polygate was designed to be handled by orchestrators so when any failure occurs in the client->hub->server flow it'll emit a fatal log and exit.
 Clients and server don't need to be aware of Polygate existence, there're just few things that you need to know when creating your services:

-* Polygate don't support metadata on fire and forget pattern (the reason why is explained at the **Knowledge**) section
+* Polygate doesn't support metadata on fire and forget pattern (the reason why is explained at the **Knowledge**) section
 * We currently don't support duplex or server streaming calls, but is just a matter of thinking how they will be handled by Polygate, so if you have any ideas feel free to open an issue on GitHub or chat with us through Gitter